Winter Flowering Pansies – early planting means more flowers throughout the winter & into spring.

-In September & early October our soil & compost is warm & also warmed by the early autumn sunshine but from mid October on wards we can’t rely on the suns heat to warm soil or encourage growth in pansies.
+In September & early October your soil & compost is warm.
+New compost is also warmed by the early autumn sunshine, but from mid October onward we can’t rely on the suns heat to warm soil and encourage strong growth in winter pansies.

 For those of us with stone, wooden or ceramic statement pots which are full of summer bedding simply buy your winter pansy six packs as early as possible.
-Then immediately repot them into 13cm (5″) flower pots with good multipurpose compost and establish a ‘mini nursery’.
-That is, nurture these freshly potted pansies in a warm sunny spot & as your summer plants fade replace them with your new bigger and established pansies.
-You will be surprised by the impact these pansies make & how well they flower all winter.
+Immediately, in September remember, repot them into 13cm (5″) flower pots with good multipurpose compost and establish a ‘mini nursery’.
+That is, nurture these freshly potted pansies in a warm sunny spot so that they grow strongly in the later summer warmth.
+As your summer plants fade, replace them with your new bigger and established pansies.
+You will be surprised by the impact these super pansies make & how well they flower all winter.

-When planting your winter pots & basket add spring flowering bulbs before the pansies.
-Also add around the edges interesting foliage plants especially selected & grown for you by British nurseries for our winters.
-Experiment in the garden centre with colour themes.
+When you are in the garden centre choosing winter flowering pansies, experiment in the garden centre by combining plants to select your colour themes.
 By standing flowers & foliage plants next to each other in your trolley before purchasing you can make big impact combinations.
-Our UK winter light levels are very low so we recommend lighter coloured flowers for the biggest impact.
+As our UK winter light levels are very low in winter we recommend lighter coloured flowers for the biggest impact.
+Yellow always works.

 Chrysanthemums & Autumn Cyclamen can be added to pots too.

 Amazingly you will need to water during winter, particularly when your pots & baskets are close to your house or under a car port.
-Although the British winter is typically wet the shelter of buildings, porches, & fences may mean your pots & baskets dry out.
+Although the British winter is typically wet the shelter of buildings, porches & fences may mean your pots & baskets dry out.
 Dry compost leads to starving plants.